Bxvant/c0724-code-solutions/html-links/html-links-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What HTML tag is used to link to another website? the <a followed by the href attribute>
+- What HTML tag is used to link to another website? the <a> tag followed by the href attribute
 - What is an absolute URL?
   Absolute URLs specify the complete address of the linked resource, including the protocol
 - What is a relative URL?